LanaCreegan/pp4/README.md

 * Users can create, view, edit and delete their recipes

 Recipe Interaction:
 * Users can leave a comment on a recipe and save a recipe.
-The user needs to be logged in to interact with recipes
+The user needs to be logged in to interact with recipes.

 Responsiveness:
-* Create a website that is fully responsive for desktop, tablet and mobile
+* Create a website that is fully responsive for desktop, tablet and mobile.

 ## Structre
 Home page:
-* Features a register/sign in section so the user can create an account and sign in to access different features
+* Features a register/sign in section so the user can create an account and sign in to access different features.

+Recipe Page:
+* Features a list of recipes posted by the user and other users.

+Recipe Steps:
+* Users can click into a recipe for instructions for the recipes.
+Save and comment features are for signed in users only.